onkwon/yaos/README.md

 ## API

-### Critical regions and race conditions

-considering single core cpu.

-It disables all interrupts before jumping to the interrut vector when an interrupt occures.
+### Synchronization

+schedule() never takes place in an interrupt context.
+When there is any interrupts active or pending, schedule() gets its chance to run after all the interrupts handled first.

+Considering a single processor, `cli()` and semaphore(mutex) are enough to guarantee synchronization, I guess.

 1. If data or region is accessed by more than a task, use mutex_lock()
   - It guarantees you access the data exclusively.
 You go sleep until you get the key.
 2. If the one you are accessing to is the resource that the system also manipulates in an interrupt, use spinlock_irqsave().
   - spinlock never goes to sleep.
-3. In case a task need to go sleep, then use_mutex_lock().
-And as soon as you get the key, disable irq, cli().
+3. Or using mutex_lock(), do preempt_disable() as soon as you get the key.
   - Ensure that irq is not disabled before getting the key so that the task can go sleep.
-If you disable irq first before getting the key you never get awaken again.
+If you disable irq first before getting the key you never get back, infinite loop.

-#### Preventing preemption

-	preempt_disable()
-	... here can't be interrupted ...
-	preempt_enable()

-preempt_disable() increases count by 1 while preempt_enable() decreases count.
-When the count reaches 0, interrupts get enabled.
+  - Watch out when you use cli() direct.

+mutex and semaphore can go sleep.

+`preempt_xxx()` and `spinlock()_xxx` never get preempted.

+scheduler can be preempted but disable all local interrupts, `cli()`.

 #### atomic data type